What We Do

 Alzheimer’s Care Center

 • MaineGeneral’s Community Health Worker (CHW) program is designed to encourage healthy lifestyles through one-on-one support, skill building and resource navigation.
-Patients that are referred to the program participate in weekly meetings with a CHW, for up to six months, in a location of the patients choosing – their home, the grocery store, a local walking trail, etc. During these meetings the CHW listens and learns about the patient, their life, the challenges they face, and their health goals.
-This profound understanding allows CHWs to provide individualized support to the patient, such as: connecting them to resources; navigating health and social service systems; and working with them to achieve their self-determined health goals.
+Patients referred to the program participate in weekly meetings with a CHW, for up to six months, in a location of the patient’s choosing – their home, the grocery store, a local walking trail.
+During these meetings the CHW listens and learns about the patient, their life, the challenges they face, and their health goals.
+This profound understanding allows our CHWs to provide individualized support to the patient, such as: connecting them to resources; navigating health and social service systems; and working with them to achieve their self-determined health goals.

-• In 2024, the Community Health Worker program was awarded $6,000 through the Community Investment Process.
+• In 2025, the Community Health Worker program was awarded $5,000 through a Basic Needs Grant.

 Horizon Program

-• MaineGeneral’s Horizon Program is located in Augusta and serves people living with HIV/AIDs.
-The Program offers HIV care, primary care for those living with HIV, long-term case management, as well as dental and vision assistance, and emergency assistance such as rent, mortgage, transportation, utilities and food.
+• MaineGeneral’s Horizon Program is located in Augusta, Maine, and serves people living with HIV/AIDs.
+The Program offers HIV care, primary care for those living with HIV, long- term case management, as well as dental and vision assistance, and emergency assistance for rent, mortgage, transportation, utilities and food.
 Through the Horizon Program, HIV-positive individuals receive quality, compassionate and comprehensive medical and social services.
+The program is supported by MaineGeneral, a Ryan White Part C grant and donations from individuals.
+In December 2024, MaineGeneral merged the HIV and Harm Reduction programs under one Director, Shane Gallagher, allowing us to better coordinate community education and mobile HIV testing services.

 Hospice Support